RYGhub/funkwhale/docs/users/upload.rst

 reduced or completely removed by your instance admins depending on their policy.

 Additionnaly, instance admins can grant you storage space manually.
-Get in touch with them if you'd like some additionnal storage space.
+Get in touch with them if you'd like some additional storage space.

 You can view your current quota and usage at any time by visiting ``/content/libraries/`` on your instance, or clicking the "Add content" link in the sidebar, then visiting the "Upload audio content" section.